Related Links

 Lifestart

-Lifestart – Helping special kids.
-An early childhood intervention program for children with Down Syndrome, Autism, delays in development, or at risk of delay.
-Based in Sydney, Lifestart is a parent co-operative providing a family-centred approach to the needs of children with disabilities and their families.
-It is based on the concept of partnerships between parents and professionals.
+Lifestart offers early childhood intervention for children with Down Syndrome, Autism, developmental delays, or those at risk of delay.
+Based in Sydney, Lifestart is a parent co-operative that promotes a family-centred approach, fostering partnerships between parents and professionals to support each child's development.

 Zero to Three